dkackman/captioner/readme.md

 ### `01.prepare.py`

-Copies image files form a known location, converting them all to jpg and filtering our thumbnails (by file size) and corrupt files).
+Copies image files from a known location, converting them all to jpg and filtering our thumbnails (by file size) and corrupt files.
 It also flatten any directroy structure and just gives every file a uuid name. (optional)

 ### `02.label.py`